-- Original iCOD (versions 5.x HP product number B9073AA): You initially purchase a specified number of activated processors and pay a right-to-access fee for a specified number of inactive processors.
-After you activate an inactive processor, you pay an enablement fee. - Codeword iCOD (version 6.0 HP product number B9073BA): You initially purchase a specified number of activated system components and license deactivated system components for activation through the application of right-to-use codewords. - PPU Active (versions 4.x HP product number T1322AA): You pay only for the average processor usage, based on averaging the amount of activated processors. - PPU Percent Utilization (versions 6.x HP product number T2351AA): You pay only for the percent utilization of processors.
+- Codeword iCOD (product number B9073BA): You initially purchase a specified number of activated system components and license deactivated system components for activation through the application of right-to-use codewords. - Pay Per Use (product number T2351AA): You pay only for the usage of processors, based on either the CPU Active or percent utilization metric.

-Temporary capacity (TiCOD) is available for both iCOD software products.
+Temporary capacity (TiCOD) is available for the iCOD software product.
 TiCOD is an HP software product that enables iCOD customers to purchase (prepaid) processor activation rights, for their iCOD processors, for a limited duration of time.
 See the appropriate Instant Capacity on Demand (iCOD) User's Guide for details of the TiCOD product.

 All of the iCOD and PPU software products are available from the HP Software Depot located on the HP web site: http://software.hp.com.
-Both Codeword iCOD and PPU Percent Utilization are also available on the Operating Environments media: Codeword iCOD as an always-installed product and PPU Percent Utilization as a selectable product.
-(See "Codeword iCOD" on page 106 and "PPU Percent Utilization" on page 151.)
+Both Codeword iCOD and PPU are also available on the Operating Environments media: Codeword iCOD as an always-installed product and PPU as a selectable product.
+(See "Codeword iCOD" on page 112 and "Pay Per Use" on page 162.)